target/flottbot-docs/content/rules/anatomy.md

 output_to_users: # this is an array of users you want messages to be sent to directly in Slack.
   - John.Doe

+respond_to_bots: false # allow responding to other bots

 # help
 help_text: echo <message> # help/usage text for the echo rule
 include_in_help: true # see help_text in help message
+disable_no_match_help: false # toggle whether to show help when no match was found
 ```

 * **name** (_string_) Choose a name of the rule.
 This should match the name of yaml file, should be short and descriptive.